Bohrium: Chemical

 Bohrium is the fifth member of the 6d series of transition metals and the heaviest member of group 7 in the periodic table, below manganese, technetium and rhenium.
 All the members of the group readily portray their group oxidation state of +7 and the state becomes more stable as the group is descended.
 Thus bohrium is expected to form a stable +7 state.
 Technetium also shows a stable +4 state whilst rhenium exhibits stable +4 and +3 states.
 Bohrium may therefore show these lower states as well.
 The higher +7 oxidation state is more likely to exist in oxyanions, such as perbohrate, BhO_{4}^{−}, analogous to the lighter permanganate, pertechnetate, and perrhenate.
 Nevertheless, bohrium(VII) is likely to be unstable in aqueous solution, and would probably be easily reduced to the more stable bohrium(IV).

 The lighter group 7 elements are known to form volatile heptoxides M2O7 (M = Mn, Tc, Re), so bohrium should also form the volatile oxide Bh2O7.
 The oxide should dissolve in water to form perbohric acid, HBhO4.

 Rhenium and technetium form a range of oxyhalides from the halogenation of the oxide.
 The chlorination of the oxide forms the oxychlorides MO_{3}Cl, so BhO_{3}Cl should be formed in this reaction.
 Fluorination results in MO3F and MO2F3 for the heavier elements in addition to the rhenium compounds ReOF_{5} and ReF_{7}.
 Therefore, oxyfluoride formation for bohrium may help to indicate eka-rhenium properties.
-Since the oxychlorides are asymmetrical, and they should have increasingly large dipole moments going down the group, they should become less volatile in the order TcO_{3}Cl > ReO_{3}Cl > BhO_{3}Cl: this was experimentally confirmed in 2000 by measuring the enthalpies of adsorption of these three compounds.
+Since the oxychlorides are asymmetrical, and they should have increasingly large electric dipole moments going down the group, they should become less volatile in the order TcO_{3}Cl > ReO_{3}Cl > BhO_{3}Cl: this was experimentally confirmed in 2000 by measuring the enthalpies of adsorption of these three compounds.
 The values are for TcO_{3}Cl and ReO_{3}Cl are −51 kJ/mol and −61 kJ/mol respectively; the experimental value for BhO_{3}Cl is −77.8 kJ/mol, very close to the theoretically expected value of −78.5 kJ/mol.